 - 2.1.
-The committee shall comprise of a minimum of 3 governors.
-The Chair, Principal and members of the Finance, Resources and Capital Projects Committee are not permitted to be members of the Audit Committee. - 2.2.
+The committee shall comprise of up to 5 governors.
+The Chair, CEO/Principal and members of the Finance, Resources and Capital Projects Committee are not permitted to be members of the Audit Committee. - 2.2.
 Associate members or co-opted governors with relevant experience may be appointed to the committee.
 The majority of members of the committee are required to be governors. - 2.3.
 The committee will ensure that the membership of the committee is suitably diverse, skilled and experienced to be able to scrutinise the breadth of assurance reports it receives and to provide sufficient challenge.
 This will include recent and relevant experience in risk management, finance, audit and assurance. - 2.4.
 When appointing members, the committee's independence and objectivity will be maintained. - 2.5.
 Only members of the committee have the right to attend committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting, as and when appropriate and necessary but will not have voting rights. - 2.6.
 The Chair of the Committee will be elected by the Corporation. - 2.7.
 The Head of Governance will act as Clerk to the Committee.

 3.1.
-The quorum for meetings of the committee shall be 40% of current membership, excluding any vacancies.
-(A minimum of two governors).
+The quorum for meetings of the committee shall be 3 members, at least two of whom shall be non executive governors.